catamphetamine/webpack-isomorphic-tools/README.md

   ...
 }
 ```

+What does `.development()` method do?
+It enables development mode.
+In short, when in development mode, it disables asset caching (and enables asset hot reload), and optionally runs its own "dev server" utility (see `port` configuration setting).
+Call it in development webpack build configuration, and, conversely, don't call it in production webpack build configuration.

 For each asset type managed by `webpack_isomorphic_tools` there should be a corresponding loader in your Webpack configuration.
 For this reason `webpack_isomorphic_tools/plugin` provides a `.regular_expression(asset_type)` method.
 The `asset_type` parameter is taken from your `webpack-isomorphic-tools` configuration: